keithbuhler/keithbuhler.github.io/index.md

 ---
 layout: default-buhler
 title: Keith Buhler, Philosophy | Anyone...?
 Anyone...?
 Buhler?
+author_profile: true
 ---

 *This site is about the philosopher.
 For other uses, see [Buhler (disambiguation)](/disambiguation).*

 <img src="/images/keithbuhler-golden.png" alt="Keith Buhler" hspace="20px" align="right">

-<p align="left">I'm currently a PhD candidate in philosophy at the [University of Kentucky](https://philosophy.as.uky.edu/users/kebu226) and a philosophy instructor at Asbury University.</p>
+I'm currently a PhD candidate in philosophy at the [University of Kentucky](https://philosophy.as.uky.edu/users/kebu226) and a philosophy instructor at Asbury University.

-<p align="left">For the last 8 years, I've been <a href= "/teaching">teaching</a>  "Great Books" to students in universities and classical high schools.
-My goal is to build an immersive environment of philosophical thinking and to empower students to grow intellectually.
+For the last 8 years, I've been [introducing students](/teaching) in universities and classical high schools to the great conversation.
+I build an immersive environment of philosophical dialogue, motivating and empowering students to grow intellectually.

-<p align="left">My <a href="/research">research</a> centers on virtue ethics.
-I'm finishing up a dissertation on neo-Aristotelian ethical naturalism as it is represented in the writings of Philippa Foot, John McDowell, and Alasdair MacIntyre.
+My [research](/research) centers on neo-Aristotelian ethical naturalism.
+I'm finishing up a dissertation on the writings of Philippa Foot, John McDowell, and Alasdair MacIntyre -- mostly defending Foot.

-<p align="left">My philosophical goals are not only to contribute to our discipline, but to flourish as a human being in community and invite others along as well.
-Thanks for visiting.</p>
+My philosophical goals are not only to contribute to our discipline, but to flourish as a human being in community and invite others along as well.
+Thanks for visiting.

 <br>